 Health Risks of Taking HGH as an Adult

-This section rarely trends on social media because side effects don’t market well.
+This section rarely trends on social media.
+Side effects don’t market well.

-The body likes balance.
-Flooding it with extra hormones tends to create consequences somewhere else.
+The body operates on balance.
+Flooding it with extra hormones tends to create consequences somewhere else — sometimes in places you weren’t watching.

 - Joint pain